 Imagine it’s a hot summer day and the sparkling ocean water is calling your name.
 You’re out enjoying a swim when out of nowhere you feel this burning sensation, you’ve been stung by a jellyfish.
-Over the years you may have heard numerous ways to treat a jellyfish sting, some say shaving cream and others say “have a friend urinate on it” (Don’t do that, that’s gross!).
+Over the years you may have heard numerous ways to treat a jellyfish sting, some say shaving cream and others say “have a friend urinate on it” (Don’t do that.
+It doesn’t work and it just plain gross!).
 So what are you supposed to do if you get stung by a Jellyfish?
-Follow these steps and you’ll be back in the water in no time!

 - Treat any discomfort with a mild hydro-cortisone cream.

 While severe reactions to jelly fish stings are uncommon, call an ambulance immediately if someone has been stung and:

 - has a swollen tongue or lips, or a change in voice